 Hilaire Pickett ’08 Leadership Grants

-Hilaire Pickett ’08 Leadership Grants will be awarded to two students in the Leadership Education and Development (LEAD) Program.
+Hilaire Pickett ’08 Leadership Grants will be awarded to two students involved with the Center for Leadership.
 Awards will be granted through an application process, overseen by the Director of the Center for Leadership.
 Grants will support students in their junior or senior years to pursue leadership internships or legacy efforts (rising juniors and seniors should apply).
 Isabella Cannon Leadership Fellows are encouraged to apply.
 The students must demonstrate significant commitment to their organization and academics, and be active in contributions that have had a positive impact on the Elon community.
-This should be evident by sustained and progressive involvement and exemplary membership in the LEAD Program.
+This should be evident by sustained and progressive involvement and exemplary involvement.

 This is an endowed scholarship through an outright gift of the Pickett Family.
 A minimum $1,500 amount will be awarded to two rising juniors or seniors.
 The scholarship will be credited to the students account as tuition aid so that it is not taxable.
 A report of all expenses and a copy of receipts should be included in the grant report.

-A brief 15-minute interview will be conducted for selected applicants.
+A brief virtual 15-minute interview will be conducted for selected applicants.

-Three names will be recommended to the donor for review, and the committee will then make final recommendations to the Director of Center for Leadership.
+Names will be recommended to the donor for review, and the selection committee will then make final recommendations to the Director of Center for Leadership.

 Below is a list of previous winners and their proposed project.